last updated 5 February 2012

 LINK

-The Times reports that Nicholas Middlecoat jnr and four others were found guilty of attempting to rig an election by bribing the voters of Grampound - an odd prosecution and verdict as bribery of this sort was rampant and apart from this event was ignored in Cornwall and elsewhere!
+The Times reports that Nicholas Middlecoat jnr and four others were found guilty of attempting to rig an election by bribing the voters of Grampound - an odd prosecution and verdict as bribery of this sort was rampant and, apart from this event, was ignored in Cornwall and elsewhere!
 The court report gives a fascinating insight into the conversations and comings and goings around the "Bell and Crown" coaching inn in Holborn - a 24 hour coach ride from Exeter on the Royal Auxiliary Mail - in June 1818.
 Grampound later became the only rotten borough to be disenfranchised before they all fell over in the wake of the Great Reform Act of 1832.
+We have not yet been able to find out what punishment was meted out to Nick and his mates.

 Grampound High in October 2011